chethanm99/mentoring/mentees/README.md

 1. What is 'Contribution' (in all its forms?)
 1. Can I contribute if I don't have a tech background?
 1. What's the best way to communicate with the community or get support with questions?
-1. What are the benefits to becoming a Mentee?
+1. What are the benefits of becoming a Mentee?
 1. How do I apply to programs?
 1. What if I'm not skilled/experienced enough to participate yet?
-1. I'm applying for LFX and am interested in a project, but am stuck on next steps.
+1. I'm applying for LFX and am interested in a project, but am stuck on the next steps.
 What should I do?
 1. What support is available during mentorships?
 1. Are mentorships suitable for career changers?
 1. I think I've missed the deadline to apply!
 Can I still submit my application?